Fidelity 2000 CB Radio - the past revisited

 As a spotty teenager (!!)
 I discovered CB radio at the time it was being legalised and promptly got hooked on all the things school friends were telling me about the fun they had with it.
 Well that was almost exclusively on the old and illegal AM system in the late 70's and very early 80's.
 Mum and Dad said I could have one if I worked hard and passed my exams so it was in late June 1982 I got my reward for at least making a bit of an effort (never a great scholar I'm afraid!) and was presented with a brand new Fidelity 2000 legal FM 40 Channel CB, the radio I'd wanted for ages.
 We'd actually spotted this one in an electrical/white goods (?) shop in Plymouth, in the lower part of Exeter Street as I recall, earlier in the year; it all looked spot on and at the time was a hell of a good deal costing the princely sum of £56 as I recall when this was actually the price for the simpler and less capable Fidelity CB1000FM (oops!, pricing error?).
 From memory as well as more recent research in old mags the price at the time 'should've been' about £75 to £85.
 If we compare thats £200 and at least £275 in todays money..., ouch!
 And quite a decent saving!

 Anyway the great day came in late June 1982, it was not long after we had moved from Newton Abbot to Ivybridge near Plymouth in Devon.
-I started off setting the rig up with a base loaded antenna and an aluminium ground plane in between the boxes in our new living room and straight away made a few local contacts, until when around midday a lot of static and crackling noise and a sudden sporadic E opening (before I even knew anything about such things!) meant I was listening to and talking with people in Scotland!
+I started off setting the rig up with a base loaded antenna and an aluminium ground plane (both bought from the radio and electronics shop in Market Way in Plymouth, the shop was still there until only recently!) setting up in between the boxes in our new living room and straight away made a few local contacts, until when around midday a lot of static and crackling noise and a sudden sporadic E opening (before I even knew anything about such things!) meant I was listening to and talking with people in Scotland!
 The first contact was a nice lady calling herself 'Highland Dancer' in rural Kircudbright!
 It was a sign of things to come but the whole amateur radio thing is a separate story on other pages here.

 Anyway after a day or two the aerial and ground plane was installed in the loft and the rig on a slide mount in my bedroom and it was fun to have and to use.
 Back in 1982 the general calling channel was 14 where most activity was centred, 19 was the truckers channel which was fun as we lived on a new housing development so there was a steady stream of dump trucks and deliveries and you never knew who'd you'd be talking to next.